wwivbbs/docs/docs/wwivnet_linux.md

  * Node number : -your node number-
  * Data Directory : nets/wwivnet/
 5. run network3 (the shell script) - Now that all the WWIVnet config bits are in place, we can run the network3 program to validate our setup.
 If everything goes as expected, you should get a network report mailed to you on your board locally.
 The command to run is:
  * network3 y .-your network position in INIT-
- * for example, your list of nets in INIT starts with 0, so your first network is .0, the second is .1, etc.  Since this is probably your first network, the command is probably network3 y .0
+ for example, your list of nets in INIT starts with 0, so your first network is .0, the second is .1, etc.  Since this is probably your first network, the command is probably network3 y .0
  * If no network number is given, .0 is assumed, so network3 y is the same as network3 y .0

 **Basic Mail Processing Workflow**
 WWIVnet uses BinkP to transfer messages between systems.
-In most cases, all you need to do is schedule the networkb binary to run periodically to push/pull messages.
+In most cases, all you need to do is schedule the network binary to run periodically to push/pull messages.
+It will call networkb as a sub-process to handle the BinkP connection.
 If it finds any message files on your system to send out, it will pick them up and send to the target node.
 After it is done sending, it will then grab anything on the target system that is destined for your board and insert them into the local mesg files.

 The basic command to invoke the message transport is:

-networkb --send --network=(name of your network) --node=(number of target)
+network --network=(name of your network) --node=(number of target)

-You want to make sure networkb is run from your ${WWIV_DIR}
+You want to make sure network is run from your ${WWIV_DIR}

 (name of your network) = whatever you named your network in init (typically wwivnet)